-TREATMENT: Removal may be a consideration when the retained hardware is associated with the problems noted above.
+TREATMENT: Removal of retained hardware may be a consideration when associated with any of the problems noted above.
+If hardware has been removed and bone is healed, is NCD no submission required.

 DISCUSSION: Often the underlying orthopedic condition is disqualifying and of greater concern.
 Retained bioelectric devices (implanted bone stimulators) imply the persistence of a disqualifying condition and are CD, no waiver.
 If the device has been "curative" then it is no longer required and should be removed.
-Hardware implanted as a component of a prosthetic joint (arthroplasty) is CD, but may be waived in designated personnel (not applicants).
 Most implanted hardware (screws, plates, staples, wires) are used as part of an open reduction and internal fixation of a fracture.
-After the fracture has healed, the hardware has done its job, and should be removed if it causes discomfort, is easily accessible, and there is minimal morbidity associated with the removal.
+After the fracture has healed, the hardware has been effective it should be removed if it causes discomfort, is easily accessible, and there is minimal morbidity associated with the removal.
 Intramedullary rods are typically placed in long bone fractures (femur, tibia, radius, ulna) for stable internal fixation.
-Because of its anatomic position, these devices are typically permanent implants and removal is not warranted after fracture healing.
+Because of its anatomic position, these devices are typically permanent implants, and removal is not warranted after fracture healing.
 Hardware which is subcutaneous (i.e. screws in the medial malleolus or olecranon process of the elbow) may cause pain and chronic inflammatory changes warranting elective removal.
 Clavicle fractures are often fixed with plate and screws which are subcutaneous and may cause discomfort due overlying shoulder straps, particularly in tactical pilots.
 Elective removal should be considered.
 Some types of hardware (metallic bone anchors) are used to affix soft tissue to bone (i.e. knee ligament and rotator cuff repair, shoulder capsulorraphy).
 Removal of these is generally not indicated.
 Pedicle screws, rods, circlage wires, and fixation plates are subject to breaking as a result of metal fatigue over time and may require observation.

-ICD-9 CODE:

-V54.90 Orthopedic Hardware, Retained
+ICD-9 CODE: V54.90 Orthopedic Hardware, Retained